roxana-lafuente/POCs/data_structures/bst/README.md

 ````

-## How to run tests suite:
+## How to run the test suite:
 - make clean; tests; ./tests

 ## Supported platforms:
 - Linux (Ubuntu / Debian).

 ## Project Status:
-- Still in progress.
+- In progress.